raysan5/raylib/ROADMAP.md

 roadmap
 -------

 Here it is a wish-list with features and ideas to improve the library.
-Note that features listed here are usually high-level and long term additions for the library.
+Note that features listed here are quite high-level and could be long term additions for the library.
 Current version of raylib is complete and functional but there is a lot of room for improvement.

 [raylib source code](https://github.com/raysan5/raylib/tree/master/src) has some *TODO* marks around code with pending things to review and improve.
 Also, check [GitHub Issues](https://github.com/raysan5/raylib/issues) for further details!

 **raylib 2.x**
  - [ ] rnet: raylib network module